 Each property is put into a council tax band between A and H, based on property size and location and a few other factors.
-You’ll usually have to pay council tax if you are 18 years + and own or rent a home.
+You will usually have to pay council tax if you are 18 years + and own or rent a home.

 How do you pay council tax?

-The council tax billing period is from April to March of each year.
+The council tax-billing period is from April to March of each year.
 You would normally receive your bill in March.
-The bill provides the option of paying either all at once or paying in installments over 10 months.
+The bill provides the option of paying either all at once or paying in instalments over 10 months.

-What could happen if I don’t pay my council tax?
+What could happen if I do not pay my council tax?

 • extra costs being added that can increase the debt